learnjin/better-opener/README.md

       mount BetterOpener::Server => "/notifications"
     end

-To make messages actually being sent to `/notifications` set up email and/or sms interception.
+To prevent messages from actually being sent you need to set up email and/or sms interception.

 ### Email